shatners-bassoon/JOSS_test/README.md

 ### Windows and MacOS users using a Conda environment: Install USB backend

-`PyUSB` requires the `libusb` backend to communicate with USB devices when using Puthon installed via Conda on Windows or MacOS.
+`PyUSB` requires the `libusb` backend to communicate with USB devices when using Python installed via Conda on Windows or MacOS.
 Install it with:

 ```bash
 conda install -c conda-forge libusb